luiskcc/dragndrop/README.md

 Drag and drop prototype for Sales Pipeline

--Using HTML, CSS and JS Vanilla in VScode
+Using HTML, CSS and JS Vanilla in VScode

 Set up the HTML structure: Create an HTML file and set up the basic structure.
 Divide the page into 6 columns Prospecting, Qualification, Need Analysis, Proposal, Negotiation y Closing Deal representing each stage of the sales pipeline.
 You can use